Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 The recipes are so simple that even the littlest chefs will still be able to help make them.
 So grab a box of Rice Krispies and some marshmallows and get ready to make some yummy treats.

 Original Rice Krispies Treats Recipe

-2. When the butter is melted, slowly stir in the marshmallows.
-Keep stirring until marshmallows are completely melted.
+- When the butter is melted, slowly stir in the marshmallows.
+Keep stirring until the marshmallows are completely melted.
 Remove from heat.

-The butter and marshmallows can be cooked in the microwave as well.
+Note: If you'd rather avoid using the stove, the butter and marshmallows can be cooked in the microwave as well.
 Cook for approximately 3 minutes, stirring occasionally.
-Then follow directions 3-5.
+Then follow directions 3 through 5.

 Nutella is a spread made from hazelnuts and cocoa.
 It tastes chocolaty with a hint of nut.
-The texture and consistency is somewhat similar to peanut butter.
+The texture and consistency are somewhat similar to peanut butter.